flashboss/air-reservations/README.md

   Three test cases are availables:

-  - ReservationsTest: to test the choice of the flight, the checkouts, the refunds for travellers and staff
+  - ReservationsTest: to test the choice of the flight, the checkouts, the refunds for travelers and staff

   - SchedulerTest: to test the operations started by the scheduler